gyrogovernance/science/docs/Findings/Analysis_Fine_Structure.md

 - R = 0.993434896272 is the measured Thomas-Wigner curvature ratio
 - Δ² represents quadratic aperture effects

-The curvature R = (F̄/π)/m_p with F̄ = 0.622543 measured at canonical thresholds.
+The curvature R = (F̄/π)/ m_a with F̄ = 0.622543 measured at canonical thresholds.
 This correction captures how geometric transport from UV to IR focus modifies the coupling.
 Error reduces from 319.398 ppm to 0.052 ppm.

 ### 3.2 Holonomy Transport UV→IR